-Parameter Description IPv6 DNS addresses Obtain DNS server addresses automatically Select the checkbox to configure automatic assignment of IPv6 DNS server addresses.
-If the checkbox is selected, the Static primary DNS server and Static secondary DNS server fields are not available for editing.
+Parameter Description IPv6 DNS addresses Obtain DNS server addresses automatically Select the checkbox to configure automatic assignment DNS server addresses.
+If the checkbox is selected, to primary DNS server and Static secondary DNS server are not available for editing.
 Static primary DNS server/Static secondary DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.
 PPP debug Select the checkbox if you want to log all data on PPP connection debugging.